5 HEALTHY HABITS TO LOOK GOOD IN YOUR JEANS

 5 healthy habits to help you on your way.

 The pandemic experience of the past year has resulted in many of us carrying around an extra 10 – 20 pounds.
-It’s no ones fault, it’s just the math behind the calories taken in and the calories expended.
+It’s no one’s fault, it’s just the math behind the calories taken in and the calories expended.
 That trip from the kitchen table Zoom meeting to the fridge will barely even show up on your step counter.
-The extra calories from that quart of ice cream will however.
+However, those extra calories from that quart of ice cream will.